Privacy Policy

 • Plausible Analytics — privacy-focused, cookie-less website analytics; data is aggregated, anonymous and stored in the EU.
 Data policy.

-• GitHub (Microsoft) — installer hosting and update delivery; receives your IP address when the app checks for updates.
+• GitHub (Microsoft) — installer hosting, update delivery and the one-time download of a component model; receives your IP address when the app checks for updates or downloads that model.
 Privacy statement.

 • Hugging Face — one-time download of the local AI models; receives your IP address during that download.
 Privacy policy.